harik-jpg/Python-Files/README.md

 # beginner-repo

-This repository includes all the early python projects that I did
+This repository contains all the early python projects that I did